immediatus/immediatus.github.io/content/blog/2025-11-02/index.md

 - **Passive standby region** (APAC) adds +0.2× for data replication only
 - **Total: 3.3×** (range: 2.5-4× depending on active-active vs active-passive architecture)

-Industry validation: Dual-region setups typically cost 1.3-2× (not 2×) due to shared infrastructure.
+Industry validation: Dual-region setups cost 1.3-2× (not 2×) due to shared infrastructure.
 For 4-region deployments, the multiplier falls between 3-3.5× based on documented case studies.
 This estimate is order-of-magnitude accurate but workload-dependent.

 **Capacity conclusion:** 20% standby insufficient for immediate regional takeover, but combined with auto-scaling (30-40s with modern tooling, 90-120s legacy) and graceful degradation, provides cost-effective resilience.
 Alternative (200% over-provisioning per region) would reach 8-10× baseline costs.
 Trade-off: Accept degraded performance and bounded under-delivery during rare regional failures rather than excessive capacity overhead.